L-mbda/reddit-karma-farming-bot/README.md

 ## Videos and links

 This bot is probably the reason you saw that post again on Reddit.
-Need help with the bot?
-Join us on Discord https://bit.ly/mrps-discord

 ![farm karma 1](https://user-images.githubusercontent.com/1307942/86540032-7e1a2c00-bef9-11ea-9266-16830c5b9dfa.png)
 ![farm karma bot](https://user-images.githubusercontent.com/1307942/86153469-a40a8f80-baf9-11ea-80b5-d86dd31108d6.png)